-My husband the About Fishing guide and I visited St. Croix for 10 days a few years ago, and we were both enchanted by the island.
+My husband and I visited St. Croix for 10 days a few years ago, and we were both enchanted by the island.
 We were not on a cruise, but stayed at a small inn and spent our vacation time touring via rental car, snorkeling, or lazing on our second floor screened-in porch that hung over the surf below.
 I have visited St. Croix since that vacation on cruises, and have always enjoyed my time on this quiet, sweet, U.S. Virgin Island.

 With 84 square miles of diverse landscape, St. Croix is the largest of the three U.S. Virgin Islands.
 It is about 40 miles south of St. Thomas, and its far eastern shore, Point Udall, is the easternmost point in the United States.
 The island has a dramatic history, and sugar cane cultivation was much more important here than on St. Thomas or St. John.
 Seven flags have flown over St. Croix, but the nearly 250 years of Danish influence seem to predominate throughout the island.
 The island has a contrasting variety of scenery.
 The northwest is covered by a lush rain forest, the East End is dry and barren, and palm-lined beaches touched by clear aquamarine water ring the island.
 The South Shore is dominated by industry, providing a stark contrast to the natural beauty found elsewhere on the island.

 The ruins of great plantation houses and more than 100 sugar mills dot the island's landscape.
 Wonderful names of the old plantations are still used to describe the small communities and districts of St. Croix.